Local Search

 Gradient Descent

 A useful measure that can help us to take hill-climbing steps in the right direction as well as inform how big of a step we should take is the rate of change of our objective function with respect to its inputs.
-This is known as the gradient of the objective function.
+For a univariate function, this quantity is known as the derivative of the function with respect to its inputs.
+For multivariate function, this is known as the gradient of the objective function, which is simply a collection of derivatives with respect to every variable that the objective is a function of.
 The gradient is a vector that points in the direction of the greatest rate of increase of the objective function.
 The gradient is also perpendicular to the contour lines of the objective function.
-In the case of a minimization problem, the gradient points in the direction of steepest descent, and in the case of a maximization problem, it points in the direction of steepest ascent.
+Depending on whether our problem is one of maximization or minimization, we take steps either towards the gradient's direction (direction of steepest ascent), or away from it (direction of steepest descent).

 In general, given a function $f$ of $n$ variables, the gradient of $f$ is defined as follows: $$\nabla f = \left[\frac{\partial f}{\partial x_1}, \frac{\partial f}{\partial x_2}, \cdots, \frac{\partial f}{\partial x_n}\right]$$ where $\frac{\partial f}{\partial x_i}$ is the partial derivative of $f$ with respect to the function input $x_i$.
 For example, let $f(x,y) = x^2 + y^2$.
 The partial derivative of the objective function with respect to $x$ (i.e., $\frac{\partial f}{\partial x}$) can be solved using the chain rule as follows: $$\frac{\partial f}{\partial x} = \frac{\partial f}{\partial x}\frac{\partial x}{\partial x} + \frac{\partial f}{\partial y}\frac{\partial y}{\partial x} = 2x(1) + 2y(0) = 2x$$ Similarly, $\frac{\partial f}{\partial y} = 2y$.
 Therefore, $\nabla f = \left[2x, 2y\right]$.